akeneo/pim-helpcenter/content/md/imports-exports/product-export-builder.md

 ### Filter on date

 You can now export your products based on a specific time condition:
-- `No date condition` (default option): no time condition will not be taken into account for your product export
+- `No date condition` (default option): no time condition will be taken into account for your product export
 - `Updated products over the last n days (e.g. 6)`: you only want to export the products that have been updated since the last ‘n’ days
 - `Updated products since this date`: you only want to export the products that have been updated since a specific date
 - `Updated products since last export`: you only want to export the products that have been updated since the last export